sc-ventures/cloudbreak-documentation/docs/get-help.md

 You can register for optional free community support at [Hortonworks Community Connection](https://community.hortonworks.com/answers/index.html) where you can browse articles and previously answered questions, and ask questions of your own.
 When posting questions related to Cloudbreak, make sure to use the "Cloudbreak" tag.

-### Flex Subscription
+### Flex subscription

-You can optionally use your existing Hortonworks [Flex subscription(s)](https://hortonworks.com/services/support/enterprise/) to cover the Cloudbreak node and clusters managed by it.
+You can optionally use your existing Hortonworks [flex support subscription(s)](https://hortonworks.com/services/support/enterprise/) to cover the Cloudbreak node and clusters managed by it.

 > You must have an existing SmartSense ID and a Flex subscription.
 For general information about the Hortonworks Flex Support Subscription, visit the Hortonworks Support page at [https://hortonworks.com/services/support/enterprise/](https://hortonworks.com/services/support/enterprise/).